Solomon Airlines Announces Planned Maintenance for Dash 8

-Solomon Airlines advised today that its Dash 8 aircraft has been taken temporarily out of service as part of a scheduled maintenance program.
+Honiara, Solomon Islands - Solomon Airlines advised today its Dash 8 aircraft will be taken temporarily out of service from 01- 31 March 2016 as part of a scheduled maintenance program.

-Mr Kraus encouraged the travelling public to keep in touch with Solomon Airlines via the airline’s 177 dedicated toll free number or the sales office on 20152 or 20031 for further updates as to when the Dash 8 maintenance schedule will be completed and the aircraft returned to full service.
+Mr Kraus encouraged passengers and business associates who have any questions to contact Solomon Airlines via the airline’s 177 dedicated toll free number or the Honiara sales office on 20152 or 20031.

 Related News Items